Tadao Ando in Germany

 weisenburger headquarters in Karlsruhe

-The weisenburger group of companies is moving into its new company headquarters in Karlsruhe.
-The new office building was designed by the Japanese star architect Tadao Ando.
-The Group which specialises in construction and project development built its own headquarters.
+The corporate headquarters of the weisenburger group was designed by Japanese star architect Tadao Ando.
+The office complex is Tadao Ando's first urban design in Germany.
+The group, which specialises in construction and project development, built its own headquarters.

 Tadao Ando in Karlsruhe - Glass and exposed concrete